harshthegoose/Bellabeat-Case-Study/README.md

-### 1. To count the number of unique ID in each table
+### 1. To count the number of unique IDs in each table